 Educating our students and conducting scientific research requires specialized spaces and equipment, all of which are found within the Science Laboratory Building (SLB).
 This 113,000 sq ft facility supports teaching and learning – by both students and Faculty – within the Department of Chemistry.
 Students gain direct, hands-on experience with advanced scientific equipment, helping them to build skills that will support scientific careers in medicine, research, and industry.
 In short, SLB enables faculty to continue to expand their nationally recognized research programs.

 The focal point of the teaching and research activities of the Chemistry Department is the high-tech Science Laboratory Building.
-This $36 million facility, dedicated in the fall of 1997, contains teaching and research labs, a multimedia classroom, an extensive chemical storeroom, a self-serve glassblowing shop, a machine shop, specialized NMR, EPR, and electron microscopy rooms, a greenhouse, computer laboratories, and an expansive atrium complete with wireless internet access that facilitates interactions between students and faculty.
+This $36 million facility, dedicated in the fall of 1997, contains teaching and research labs, a multimedia classroom and much more

 The support staff and facilities in the department play an integral role in our mission.
 Support personnel include storeroom staff, a business manager, clerical staff, and computer and instrument technicians that are shared with the Department of Biological Sciences.
 A full-time machine shop technician is also available to the Chemistry Department.